Kaltura is a rich media streaming service that supports audio and video streams.

 Kaltura has been integrated into D2L, CU-Boulder's online learning environment.
 This integration allows instructors and students to upload video and audio files into their D2L courses for sharing.
 Visit the Kaltura - D2L Integration page to learn more.

 CU-Boulder departments or groups that need advanced control over their hosted media can work with OIT to gain access to the Kaltura Managment Console (KMC).
 This web-based interface provides delegated management of content to individuals within colleges, schools, departments and groups, including group based delegated administration to allow multiple people to share the management of the organization's content.
 Learn more.

 The hosting service is a common good service for the campus and there is no cost to take advantage of it.
-This service decreases organizational infrastructure costs, reduces administrative overhead costs, and provides an environment aligned with technology and information security standards.

 Faculty, staff, and students.